RobotLocomotion/drake/drake/doc/from_source.rst

 Note that this is slow -- it starts a fresh instance of MATLAB for every individual test -- but it is the most robust way to test for issues that can potentially crash MATLAB.
 Currently, the make test script is setup to send a summary of the success / failures to our continuous integration server after it finishes all of the jobs.
 This was our internal setup, and has been left there for now so that we can help you debug your installations.

-If you have problems, please check the :doc:`FAQ`.
+If you have problems, please check the :doc:`faq`.
 If the solution is not there, or if you discover something missing from our installation instructions or lists of prerequisites, then please `file an issue <https://github.com/RobotLocomotion/drake/issues/new>`_ and label it as *installation*.

 Stay up to date
 ===============